pxlnstn/ecommerce-dbms/README.md

 # OnlineShop

 A comprehensive database project for an e-commerce platform.
 It models a real-world online shopping system inspired by platforms like Amazon, Hepsiburada, and Trendyol.
-The project includes conceptual design, relational modeling, SQL implementation, triggers, constraints, and example queries.
+The project includes conceptual design, relational modeling, SQL implementation, triggers, constraints, and example queries, demonstrating end-to-end database development.
 ---

 ## 👤 Contribution